What is Ear Pinning?

 Some Pros and Cons of Ear Pinning

-While ear pinning is a great solution for many people, it is important to consider the pros and cons of the procedure to get a better idea of whether or not it is right for you.
-Consider the following:
+While ear pinning is a great solution for many people unsatisfied with their ear shape or size, it is important to consider the pros and cons of the surgical procedure to get a better idea of whether or not it is right for you.

 - Having ear pinning surgery doesn’t necessarily mean your overall appearance will be altered – you may not even notice a difference after completion

 - Both ears are altered to maintain balance across the facial profile, even if it is only one ear that you feel is needing to be pinned

 - The ear pinning procedure is typically not covered by insurance and can be a costly out of pocket expense (up to $6,000).

 Expectations and Understanding the Procedure

 As part of your guide to ear pinning, it is important for you to have a good understanding of what you can expect from the surgery, both during and after the procedure, as well as some associated risks.
 You can expect the surgery to last about an hour, depending on the amount of work you are having done, and it is generally an outpatient procedure, meaning you can go home the same day.
 Patients are placed under general anesthesia, so this is something to consider when you are planning for your procedure and for the time afterwards.
 You might need someone to drive you home.

 How to Prepare for Your Ear Pinning Cosmetic Surgery?

 First, consult with a qualified plastic surgeon in your area to discuss your goals and expectations and follow any pre-operative instructions, which may include avoiding certain medications and supplements that can increase the risk of bleeding.
 The doctor will also review your medical history, such as allergies, previous surgeries and health issues.